How to talk to your children about conflict and war

 You can explain that you might not know all the answers but you’ll do your best to answer honestly.
 Some children might seem unconcerned or not want to talk about it and that’s okay.
 It’s best to only give information that they are seeking rather than overwhelm them.

 Talk about what people are doing all over the world to try and stop the conflict.
-Show them a map so they can see where Russia and Ukraine are.
+When countries are in conflict, show them on a map where those countries are.

 Talk about ways you might help